Language Curriculums for Speech Therapy

 - Understanding Sarcasm and Irony

 * Age ranges represent when children typically master these skills.
-However, older children/teens who are missing these skills may still need to work on them as well.
+However, this program can help older children/teens with these skills as well.

 Vocabulary Curriculum:

-- Uses vague or imprecise language/words
+- Use vague or imprecise language/words

 This Curriculum is broken down into three levels: